TomNisbet/nqsap/docs/_docs/build-04-alu.md

 ALU output.
 The ALU does have an _A=B_ bit that can be used for comparison operations, but it is not used in the NQSAP design.

+**Update:** the NOR/AND solution was replaced with a single 74HCT688 8-bit comparator.
+*One set of inputs is tied low, so the comparator matches when the other set of inputs are *all zero.
+In addition, the inputs of the comparator are now tied to the bus instead of *the ALU output, so the zero detect can be used with non-ALU operations like register *loads or transfers.

 ### Carry flag

 Using the carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward